xcat2/confluent-docs/docs/developer/api.md

 ## **API Structure**

-The Confluent API structure is set up like a psuedo file system.
+The Confluent API structure is set up like a pseudo file system.
 Reading these paths will list the respective data.
 To update, the same path is given, along with the data to be used in the update, such as *{'state' : [newstate]}*.